JohnTrecker/CutesyLocal/README.md

 # Cutesy Local

-This repo contains the Cutesy Local front-end /client and back-end API.
-Built with Node, Express, and PostgreSQL the API allows users to perform CRUD operations on dog-friendly venues and patrons within San Francisco and power the front-end app.
+This repo contains the Cutesy Local front-end client and back-end API.
+Built with Express and MongoDB the API allows users to perform CRUD operations on dog-friendly venues and patrons within San Francisco to power the front-end React app.

 ## How to start this app